PepijnMC/ElevationDragRuler/README.md

 <img src="https://raw.githubusercontent.com/PepijnMC/ElevationDragRuler/main/media/Token%20HUD%20Switch%20Speed.png" width="200">

 ### Elevation
-**Due to a bug with enhanced terrain layer, terrain currently does not dictate what movement speed is used in automatic mode!**

 When a creature's movement speed is set to automatic, the module uses the token's elevation to determine its movement speed.
 Above ground the creature will fly and below ground the creature will burrow, or swim if water terrain is present.
 The usage of elevation can be disabled in the speed controller settings, in which case a creature with its movement speed set to automatic will always use its highest movement speed, or water speed if water terrain is present.

 ## Bonus Dashes